Frequently Asked Questions

 Q: Which size puddle pad is best for me?

-Q: Should I buy single or double layer?
+Q: Should I buy a single or double layer puddle pad?

 Q. Organic or repurposed wool puddle pad?

 Q: How do I wash my Little Bunny Bear Wool Puddle pad?

 Q. Which brand of lanolin do you recommend?

 A. I recommend Sheepish Grins solid lanolin, which has the advantage of being non-diluted in other fats, so you get more for your money.
 For liquid lanolin, I like Disana but there are plenty of other brands such as Lansinoh available and as long as they are 100% lanolin it will work fine.

 Q. Do I have to lanolise my pad?